kcindric/Connect4/README.md

 # Connect4

-A glorified version of tic-tac-toe in C#
+A glorified version of tic-tac-toe as a C# console app

 To do list:
 - add an blocker so an user can't add X or O verticaly if the column is full